dotnet/docs/docs/core/compatibility/categories.md

 ---
-title: Breaking change categories
+title: Breaking change categories - .NET Core
-description: Learn about the ways in which breaking changes are categorized.
+description: Learn about the ways in which breaking changes are categorized in .NET Core.
 author: rpetrusha
 ms.author: ronpet
 ms.date: 06/10/2019